-In the wake of an excess of cases of Zika in the Florida area, North Carolina officials are launching what they’re calling, “a mosquito prevention education campaign.”
+In the wake of an excess of cases of Zika in the Florida area, North Carolina officials are launching what they're calling, "a mosquito prevention education campaign."
 While much of this will entail providing the public with informational materials on the disease itself, they have also compiled a list of things that you can do to protect yourself.

-These are a few of their (AND OUR) recommendations:
+Containers like birdbaths, trash bins, containers hold standing water, and should be dumped every week.
 Standing water is a haven for mosquito breeding grounds, as it creates ideal conditions for them in which to lay their larvae.
 Should you have any containers that hold even the smallest amount of standing water, you should dump them AT LEAST once a week, if not more.

-2. Use Environmental Protection Agency (EPA)-registered repellents/products
+2. Use Environmental Protection Agency Registered Products

 Whether you are having your lawn treated for mosquitoes, which we highly recommend, or simply spraying yourself with bug repellent ALWAYS use EPA-registered products.
 This means that they have been tested and approved as safe/effective for human use.
-All of Lake Norman Pest’sproducts are EPA-registered and safe for your family/pets.
+All of Lake Norman Pest's products are EPA-registered and safe for your family/pets.